utacs/cs378-cloud-computing-a04-emgarVIII/README.md

 ## Create a single JAR File from eclipse

-Create a single gar file with eclipse
+Create a single jar file with eclipse

 *  File export -> export  -> export as binary ->  "Extract generated libraries into generated JAR"